bhimsen92/YAIL/README.md

 Lots of things needs to be implemented in this project but i believe following are really important which i want to concentrate on.

-1. Implementing error module.[right now, if you get any error, interpreter just exists or a segmentation fault is thrown]
+1. Implementing error module.[right now, if you get any error, interpreter just exits or a segmentation fault is thrown]
 2. Thread scheduling.

 I am still working on this project.
+Comments are really appreciated.

+Following People helped me a lot during my project.
+1. Ajey Bharadwaj A
+2. Gourav H Dhelaria
+3. Prof. N S Kumar [our Project Guide]